-The South East is England’s most populated area.
-Many different beaches serve the people that call it home and attract visitors near and far, domestically and internationally.
+The South East is England’s most populated area and famously plays host to its capital city, London.
+A relatively small area, many different beaches serve the people that call it home and attract visitors near and far, domestically and internationally to its accessible coastline.

 Each county in the South East brings its own charm to the table.
 Lush countryside, historic towns and hilly verges extend the whole way out to the coast.
-Some of the country’s most famous seaside names are closer to major cities than you’d assume.
-This list covers the classics and introduces some new names that are itching to welcome you for a day visit or even a cheeky staycation.
-Read on and find out how this group of beaches combine sea, sand, food, entertainment and history to bring you another chapter of cherished memories by the coast.
+Some of the country’s most famous seaside names are closer to the capital than you might assume.
+In this article, we cover the classics and introduces some new names that are itching to welcome you for a day visit when you stay at one of our stellar South East parks.
+Read on and find out how beaches in the South East combine sea, sand, food, entertainment and history to bring you another chapter of cherished memories by the coast.

 Looking for the cream of the crop?
 Check out our list of the best beaches in the South East.

 Beach walks: seas and estuaries

 One of our favourite walks along the beaches of the South East centres on Essex.
 Set aside an hour each way, get something comfy on your feet and take a stroll along the coast from Point Clear where our park at The Orchards is based, all the way up to the magnificently famous Clacton.
 Use the town’s pier in the distance to measure your progress, and if you don’t fancy walking back, simply hop on a bus to Seawick and pick up some refreshments before you retire to your caravan.